mtchd/scala-talk/llamas.md

 ---

-Let's build a constructor that makes a Llama from a string:
+Let's build a constructor that makes a Llama from a strin

+---

+You may think to use an auxillary constructor:

 ---